What is a wetland?

 - Wetlands help regulate stream flow and recharge our groundwater.

-- Wetlands provide beautiful places for education, recreation, and relaxation.
-In fact, without wetlands, thousands of animals and plants would become extinct, and floods and pollution would be much worse.
+Without wetlands, many animals and plants would become extinct, and flooding and pollution would be much worse.

 Lakes are wet, are they wetlands too?